 Taylor County Rents

-If you broaden the search to all residential rentals - apartments, condos, & homes of every bedroom configuration - 54 rentals were available at $1.68 per sf.
-Compare this to January 2025; average rent/sf was $1.11.
-Compare both those statistics to January 2024; average rent/sf was $1.09 (if viewing from your phone, you'll need to slide right to see the whole graph).
-We've gone from steady to spiked on rent rates.
+If you broaden the search to all residential rentals - apartments, condos, & homes of every bedroom configuration - 80 rentals were available at $1.83 per sf at the outset of March 2026.
+Compare this to February 2026; average rent/sf for advertised, unrented units was $1.67.
+Compare both those statistics to March 2025; average rent/sf for leased units was $1.11 (if viewing from your phone, you'll need to slide right to see the whole graph).
+We've gone from steady to spiked on rent rates in one year.

-Look at the rent data between 2020 to the middle of 2022 1 .
+Look at the rent data in Figure 1 between 2020 to the middle of 2022 1 .
 Although the data has a few months of equivocation, it shows a steady climb in rents.
-This period was a once-in-a-lifetime welfare grab with PPP money raining down on the country like manna and rents rose in response.
+This period was a once-in-a-lifetime welfare grab from easy PPP money raining and rents rose in response.
 From mid-2022 to January 2025 rent-per-month jiggles around that $1/sf mark until the influx of data center employment begins in earnest.

-Today, we left with two influences driving rents in the Abilene market: Stargate (I'm using July 2024 as the date this project took its current form ) and now the Frontier data center located at highways 351 & 604 where groundwork begain in September 2025.
-This impact is evident when one looks at rent for single-family homes; in January 2024, average monthly rent was $1,503 and twelve months later is was $1,499 in Jaunary 2025 - a $4/month drop or basically flat rent.
-Move forward 11 month to October 2025; average rent rose to $1,821 - a $322/month gain and a $10 monthly rent gain over October 2025.
+Today, we left with two influences driving rents in the Abilene market: Stargate (I'm using July 2024 as the date this project took its current form) and now the Frontier data center located at highways 351 & 604 where groundwork begain in September 2025.
+This impact is evident when one looks at average monthly rent (summarized in Figure 2) for single-family homes in Abilene; in February 2024, average monthly rent was $1,499 and twelve months later is was $1,538 in February 2025 - a $39/month increase in rent.
+Move forward 12 month to February 2026; average rent rose to $2,038 - a $500/month gain.

 SUPPLY FOR RENT